 Understanding Depression and Its Many Causes

-Depression is a stress related illness that affects the brain and how it works.
-The notion that sufferers go through is “imaginary” or “all in your head” couldn’t be further from the truth.
+Depression is a stress related illness or disorder that affects the brain and how it works.
+The notion that what sufferers go through is “imaginary” or “all in your head” couldn’t be further from the truth.
 This idea is put forward by those who do not understand and have never experienced the pain of depression.
 In fact, scientific research has proven that those who suffer from depression exhibit different hormone levels and their brain chemistry is altered.

-It is the most common mental illness, with an estimated 350 million people suffering from depression globally, equating to approximately one in six women and one in nine men.
-The good news is that if you are suffering from depression – you are not alone.
+Depression is the most common mental illness, with an estimated 350 million people suffering globally, equating to approximately one in six women and one in nine men.
+The good news is that if you are depressed – you are not alone.
 It is thought men are more reluctant to seek help or even admit that they have depression, but admission and seeking guidance is the key to recovery.

-Depression varies from ”the blues” to something more serious culminating in a feeling of hopelessness and despair.
+Depression varies from ”the blues” to something more serious culminating in a feeling of total hopelessness and despair.
 This is often accompanied by feelings of isolation, disinterest and carelessness.
 At the extreme end of severe depression, suicidal thoughts are a real danger.

 What Is Depression and How Does It Start?

-Depression doesn’t always have a definite cause and can strike suddenly.
+Depression doesn’t always have a obvious cause and can strike suddenly.
 It is often related to stress and if you are stressed for a long period you are particularly prone to becoming depressed.
 It has been revealed through research that depression could also be caused by genetic factors, as a side affect or result of a medical problem or a traumatic life event.